 2. In-Kind donations make a real impact.
-Contributions of good, services, and expertise are welcomed.
+Contributions of goods, services, and expertise are welcomed.
 We would love to hear your ideas!

 3. Maximize your employer’s programs.
 Does your employer have a matching gift program, employee giving campaign, or Dollars for Doers Program (contributions for volunteer time)?
 We can help with paperwork or answer any questions you or your employer may have.

 4. Create LOVE BOXES for the kids and teens in our care.
 The idea behind a love box is a personal gift to a child or teen to make them feel loved by others.
 There are two ways a love box can be created.
-The first would be for a child’s first night in care.
+The first would be for a child or teens first night in care.
 The box or bag would be generalized gifts for a gender and age range.
 The second would be for the children and teens already living at Christ’s Haven.
 This is a great activity for a group since the minimum commitment is 6-8 boxes (enough for an entire cottage).
 Contact Summer Woods at email@example.com for more details!

 5. Consider sponsoring one of our fundraising events.
 We have a Golf Tournament in the Spring and a Fashion Show in the Fall.
 Sponsors receive recognition through our website, social media platforms, event signage and more.
 This is a great way to reach new clients.
 Visit https://www.christshaven.org/events/ for more information.